The Master of Social Work (MSW) Program: Learning to Empower

-The MSW program, accredited by the Council on Social Work Education, includes foundation and advanced-level courses and field education.
-Students begin with foundation courses in clinical and macro practice methods, human behavior in social environment, social welfare policy, and research, and a foundation field practicum and field education integrative seminar.
-In the advanced curriculum, students choose to specialize in either Clinical Practice or Macro Practice.
-They acquire in-depth knowledge and practice skills by taking advanced methods courses in Clinical or Macro Practice, implications of racism, social work ethics, electives, and an advanced field practicum.
+Accredited by the Council on Social Work Education, all of our programs include foundation and advanced-level courses and field education.
+Students begin with clinical and macro practice methods, human behavior in social environment, social welfare policy, and research, and a foundation field practicum and field education integrative seminar.
+In the advanced curriculum, students choose to specialize in either clinical practice or macro practice.
+They acquire in-depth knowledge and practice skills by taking advanced methods courses in clinical or macro practice, racial justice and cultural oppression, social work ethics, electives, and an advanced field practicum.